noah-s-dev/basic-notes-app/README.md

    - Configure URL rewriting if needed

 6. **Access the Application**
-   - Navigate to your web server URL
+   - Navigate to `http://localhost/basic-notes-app` (or your configured BASE_URL)
+   - If using XAMPP/WAMP, ensure Apache is running on port 80 (default)
    - Register a new account or use the demo account:
      - Username: `demo_user`
      - Password: `password123`